66thparallel/rosmasterA1/README.md

 # ROSMASTER A1 C++ ROS 2 Port

-`rosmaster_a1` is a C++17 ROS 2 package that ports the Python "sparky" route-planning, Pure Pursuit, kinematic simulation, and telemetry workflow.
+`rosmaster_a1` is a C++17 ROS 2 package that ports the Python "sparky" ROS 2 project featuring route-planning, Pure Pursuit, kinematic simulation, and telemetry workflow.
 It is currently simulator-friendly but is designed for a Yahboom Rosmaster A1 robotic car with Ackermann steering.
 The A1 features a Jetson Orin NANO with 8GB memory running ROS 2 Humble on Ubuntu 22.04.
 This app is not yet a direct hardware driver.

 ## Requirements